Shinrai: Broken Beyond Despair is a murder mystery visual novel by Gosatsu Visual Novels. It was released on August 26, 2016.

 - Kamen compliments Momoko's appearance as being "sexy," much like Momo's boyfriend Hiro does.
 Kamen is in love with Momo.

-- If you tell Kamen that you came here because of her, the following exchange, especially Kamen's reactions, hints at Raiko having helped Kamen in the past.
+- If Raiko tells Kamen that she came to the party because of her, the following exchange, especially Kamen's reactions, hints at Raiko having helped Kamen in the past.
 Judging from Kamen's reactions, she thinks for a moment that Raiko remembers the incident.Raiko: There's actually something I've been meaning to talk with you about for some time now.
 I actually realized it quite a while ago, but I honestly had no idea how to approach you about it.

 Kamen: [blushing] !!

 Raiko: It seems I've forgotten about it, so I'm truly sorry for that, but...

 Raiko: What exactly did I do to you?